haiilingg/-8-Week-SQL-Challenge/README.md

 I saw some people completing this challenge on LinkedIn and find it really interesting.
 Hence, here I go !

-I'm currently in the midst of completing Case Study #2, so please bear with me as I upload the solutions for each case study.
+Please bear with me as I upload the solutions for each case study.

 Table of contents: